Blog Post

 We see the port mappings in the last column of the table output.
 In this example, we have pspdfkit containers running at ports 32775, 32776, and 32777.

-Adding a Load Balancer
+Adding a load balancer

-In order to be able to access the pspdfkit service without knowing the port of the specific container and to distribute the requests to a container with load balancing mechanisms, we need to add a load balancer to the system configuration.
+To be able to access the pspdfkit service without knowing the port of the specific container and to distribute the requests to a container with load balancing mechanisms, we need to add a load balancer to the system configuration.
 In this example, we’ll use NGINX as the load balancer.
 To add the load balancer to our Docker Compose system configuration, we create the following nginx.conf file in the same directory as the docker-compose.yml file:

 user nginx;